Filek-Zelebi: Iraq

-Russian professor V. A. Yaremenko published an Iraqi tale titled "Золотая гроздь" ("Golden Cluster").
+Russian professor V. A. Yaremenko published an Iraqi tale titled "Золотая гроздь" ("Golden Cluster" or "The Golden Bunch").
 In this tale, a man has seven daughters, and is ready to go on a pilgrimage (hajj).
 Before he departs, he asks what presents he can bring his daughters: the youngest asks or a "golden cluster of grapes".
 After doing his affairs in the hajj and buying gifts for his six elder daughters, his ship cannot leave the port.
 The man then realizes he forgot the gift for his youngest: the golden cluster of grapes.
 Suddenly, a "tall and black" marid appears on the ship and shows him the golden cluster, and offers it to the man in exchange for his youngest daughter.
 After some initial reluctance, the man agrees to the terms and goes back home with the cluster to give it to his daughter, with a heavy heart.
 The girl asks her father the reason for his sadness, and is told of the encounter with the marid.
 The girl agrees to leave with the marid, who appears to take her and her belongings to a distance palace.
 The marid and the girl enter the palace and he shows her its six rooms, but forbids her from opening a seventh.
 They settle into a routine: every night, the girl is given a drink laced with some sleeping potion and she senses someone coming to her bed.
 She feels she is pregnant, but realizes that the marid calls her "mistress", not "wife".
 Suspecting something is amiss, she gives the marid her drink and he falls asleep.
 She notices a set of keys around the marid's neck, steals it and uses it to open the seventh door.
 Inside, she finds a man asleep on a bed, and with a padlock on his chest.
 She turns the key on the padlock and sees a bunch of toys for her unborn child, then closes it, but pinches the man's skin.
 The mysterious man wakes up and admonishes the girl, who replies that she is his wife.
 Still enraged, he summons his marid servant and orders him to take his wife and banish her to a desert.
 The marid obeys his master's orders and flies with the girl to a desert.
 The girl, pregnant, wanders off until she finds a light in the distance: it is an illuminated castle that belongs to one of her husband's sisters.
 She manages to be received by her sister-in-law, but escapes as soon as her husband enters the castle.
 The situation repeats with a second sister-in-law, until she at last reaches the castle of his younger sister, who welcomes her.
 Later, the husband comes to the castle to have a talk with his sister, who scolds him about not trusting his wife and relying on the deception with the marid.
 On hearing this, the marid's master feels a pang of compassion for his wife, enters her chambers and they reconcile.